Who can use this feature

 The process for configuring SAML will depend on your specific identity provider.
 We've outlined the general process for implementing SAML SSO below.

-SAML SSO only applies to members of an organization.
+SAML SSO only applies to members of a Figma organization.
 Guests can log in via Google SSO or their email and unique password, regardless of an organization's SAML SSO settings.

 Domains are the way we identify entities on the internet.
 They let Figma know who to treat as a member and who to treat as a guest.
 Domains and domain capture →